 Then, they first grow early temporary teeth, typically 28 baby teeth, which fall off.

 By the time the puppy is eight months, it will have grown 42 teeth.

 Teething is a bit painful, and this is what makes the puppies chew on things they find.

-That’s why it is recommended to buy a chewing toy for your puppy to ensure they have something to reduce the pain and keep them entertained.
+That’s why buying a chewing toy for your puppy is recommended to ensure they have something to reduce the pain and keep them entertained.

-If they are denied chewing toys, they may end up being destructive, which is uncontrollable.
+If they are denied chewing toys, they may become destructive, which is uncontrollable.

 While your puppy is teething, pay close attention.

 The indicators include facial swelling, unexpected waking up at night, rubbing the face, or difficulty eating.

 From birth to two weeks, the puppy starts nursing, and it is recommended to take the puppy to the veterinarian for more guidance.

 During the second to fourth week, the incisors will begin to emerge; 6 on both jaws.